avichal24/Heart-Health-Prediction/README.md

 accuracy of our model.

-So, we have applied the Logistic Regression model in our dataset to predict the best possible result.
+So, we have applied the Logistic Regression model in our dataset to predict the best possible result with accuracy of test set around 90%.

 ![Logistic](https://user-images.githubusercontent.com/109500969/182081520-0b2b9b21-0529-4e9d-8cf7-a569b17eb0b4.jpg)

-Finally, to test our model we have entered the input as self where we analysed both the case scenariaos of two persons, one having the unhealthy heart and the other with a healthy heart, and I am happy to anounce that the model predicted the absolutely correct person with bad heart and a good heart.
+Finally, to test our model we have entered the input as self where we analysed both the case scenariaos of two persons, one having the unhealthy heart and the other with a healthy heart, and I am happy to anounce that the model predicted absolutely correct person with bad heart and a good heart.

 ## Deployment

 To deploy this project run